-The full extent of the impact that COVID-19, including government and/or regulatory responses to the outbreak, will have on the Credit Union's results is highly uncertain and difficult to predict at this time.
-Accordingly, there is a higher level of uncertainty with respect to management's judgments and estimates.
 The estimate most impacted by the pandemic is the measurement of the allowance for expected credit losses.
-Provisions for credit losses are slightly elevated, principally owing to the uncertain economic outlook.
-Information on significant judgments impacted by the COVID-19 pandemic that have the most significant effect on the amounts recognized in the financial statements is described in Note 18 Financial Instruments.
+Information on significant judgments impacted by the COVID-19 pandemic that have the most significant effect on the amounts recognized in the consolidated financial statements is described in Note 18.